 In July that Summer, one or more sharks killed four bathers and injured another in just a 12 day period.
 It sent shockwaves across America and rebooted the reputation of these seldom deadly sea creatures for good.

 The Jersey Shore Attacks, 1916

 The allure of the New Jersey seashore was strong that Summer.
 The Sun’s shimmering glare drove people off the sweltering streets of New York and Philadelphia for the invigorating sea air.
-A polio epidemic also raged along the Eastern Seaboard and it was believed the sea air was good for alleviating the symptoms of the afflicted.
+A polio epidemic also raged along the Eastern Seaboard and it was believed the coastal breeze was good for alleviating those afflicted.
 Beach Haven resort, towards the south of NJ’s coastline, was therefore exceptionally busy at the start of July.
 Charles Vansant and his folks joined the thronging crowds.

 Vansant was a vigorous young man and successful stock-broker who had arrived on a train from Philadelphia that morning.
 He’d enjoyed the amusements of Beach Haven, then as the sun began its descent towards the glistening horizon he chose to take a dip in the Atlantic with his canine companion before dinner.

 Beachbathers’ attentions were torn away from their idle distractions by a young man offshore screeching loudly.
 Perplexed, the shrill panic in his voice triggered a profound sense of alarm within.
 Unbeknownst to them, Vansant was actually struggling with something which had taken agonising hold of his left thigh.
 As the shock seized him, he was faintly aware of the reddening water and metallic smell filling his nostrils.